Is an RETR needed on Sheriff Sales?

 Yes.
-A Real Estate Transfer Return is due for all Sheriff's Deeds, even if the deed is exempt from transfer fee.
+A RETR is required for all Sheriff's Deeds, even if the deed is exempt from transfer fee.

 When is a transfer fee due on a Sheriff's Deed?

 A transfer fee is due whenever a third party is the successful bidder.
-A third party is defined as someone who is not holding a lien or mortgage on the property or, if under a land contract, is not the seller (vendor).
-Usually lien holders are listed as plaintiffs or defendants in the foreclosure judgment.
+A third party is defined as someone who is not holding a lien or mortgage on the property or, if under a land contract, is not the seller (vendor), or does not have an ownership interest in the property.
+Lien holders or property owners are listed as plaintiffs or defendants in the foreclosure judgment.
 If the original mortgage lender assigns the mortgage to another entity, that entity is now the lienholder.

 When a transfer fee is due on a sheriff's sale, it is calculated on the successful bid amount.